hitesh1157/Jalpc/README.md

 ## <a name="three-steps"></a> 3 steps to setup this theme at your website!

-Here is a [document](https://jarrekk.github.io/Jalpc/html/2017/01/31/3-steps-to-setup-website-with-Jalpc.html) of how to setup this theme with 3 steps and a [wiki](https://github.com/jarrekk/Jalpc/wiki/How-to-add-posts) of how to add posts.
-If you have any **questions** please ask me at [GitHub Issues](https://github.com/jarrekk/Jalpc/issues).
+Here is a [document](https://jarrekk.github.io/Jalpc/html/2017/01/31/3-steps-to-setup-website-with-Jalpc.html) of how to setup this theme with 3 steps.

 ## <a name="feature"></a>Features